ericdodds/ericdodds.com/source/writing/index.markdown

 <a href="/blog/categories/nerdery/">Nerdery</a> - rare instances of me sharing useful code stuffs

+<a href="/blog/categories/nerdery/">Nerdery</a> - rare instances of me sharing useful code stuffs

 <h1>Other places</h1>

 Some people enjoy reading about the work I've done <a href="http://dontwaitfor.us/"> on my house</a>.